geomagpy/magpy/README.md

         password = mpcred.lc('MyRemoteFTP','passwd')

-### 2.11 DI measurements, basevalues and baselines
+### 2.11 DI-flux measurements, basevalues and baselines

+The first sections will give you a quick overview about the application of methods related to DI-Flux analysis, determination und usage of baseline values (basevalues), and adopted baselines.
+The theoretical background and details on these application are found in section 2.11.7.
 These procedures require an additional import:

         from magpy import absolutes as di